speculative fiction author, certified Blerd, fanfiction sommelier, lapslock aficionado, and staunch defender of comic sans.

 Black As Diamond

-Bindery Books x Ezeekat Press
+March 3, 2026 from Bindery Books & Ezeekat Press

 Cover of Black As Diamond.
 The cover depicts a jagged dark blue gem sprouting from the bottom right with a twisted tree and tower embedded in it, and two white birds in the top left.
 Golden text for the title, white text for the author's name.